Burbank, California: Burbank today

 The murder of Burbank police officer Matthew Pavelka in 2003 by a local gang known as the Vineland Boys sparked an intensive investigation in conjunction with several other cities and resulted in the arrest of a number of gang members and other citizens in and around Burbank.
 Among those arrested was Burbank councilwoman Stacey Murphy, implicated in trading guns in exchange for drugs.

+In December 2025, hundreds of people gathered to honor Burbank police K-9 Spike, who was fatally shot while protecting officers during a search for an armed suspect.

 The city's namesake street, Burbank Boulevard, started getting a makeover in 2007.
-The city spent upwards of $10 million to plant palm trees and colorful flowers, a median, new lights, benches and bike racks.
-Additionally, various utility boxes throughout the city were painted in 2020 with original art inspired by the theme of "A World of Entertainment."
+The city spent more than $10 million on landscaped medians, palm trees, lighting, benches, bike racks and other streetscape improvements.
+Additionally, various utility boxes throughout the city were painted in 2020 with original art inspired by the theme of "A World of Entertainment".
 Artists were selected through a committee consisting of City of Burbank representatives and members of art communities.

-Today, an estimated 100,000 people work in Burbank.
+As of 2024, an estimated 164,000 people worked in Burbank.
 The physical imprints of the city's aviation industry remain.
 In late 2001, the Burbank Empire Center opened with aviation as the theme.
 The center, built at a cost of $250 million by Zelman Development Company, sits on Empire Avenue, the former site of Lockheed's top-secret "Skunk Works", and other Lockheed properties.

-In a real estate deal announced in April 2019 Warner Bros. planned to open a series of two new Frank Gehry-designed office towers near the former NBC Studios lot that have been described as "like icebergs floating alongside the 134 freeway."
+In a real estate deal announced in April 2019 Warner Bros. planned to open a series of two new Frank Gehry-designed office towers near the former NBC Studios lot that have been described as "like icebergs floating alongside the 134 freeway".
 The project was renamed Second Century, and the buildings opened in 2023.

+During the 2028 Summer Olympics and Paralympics, the Warner Bros.
+Ranch will serve as the International Broadcast Center.